pachyderm/pachyderm/doc/enterprise/s3gateway.md

 ## Port Forwarding

-If you do not have direct access to the kubernetes cluster, you can use port forwarding instead.
+If you do not have direct access to the Kubernetes cluster, you can use port forwarding instead.
 Simply run `pachctl port-forward`, which will allow you to access the s3 gateway through `localhost:30600`.

-However, note that kubernetes' port forwarder incurs substantial overhead and does not recover well from broken connections.
+However, the Kubernetes port forwarder incurs substantial overhead and does not recover well from broken connections.
 Connecting to the cluster directly is therefore faster and more reliable.